The Jackson 5 World Tour: Africa

 The tour was organised by Mamadou Johnny Secka.
-Originally, it was scheduled to take place from January 29 to February 18, including performances in Ghana, Nigeria, Zambia, Kenya and Ethiopia, but was cut short to only one week in Senegal, where the group performed for 100,000 people.
+Originally, it was scheduled to take place from January 29 to February 18, including performances in Ghana, Nigeria, Zambia, Kenya and Ethiopia, but was cut short to only one week in Senegal, where the group performed one show in Demba Diop Stadium and two shows in a small theatre.

 When we came off the plane in Dakar, Senegal, Africa, we were greeted by a long line of African dancers.
 Their drums and sounds filled the air with rhythm.
 I was going crazy, I was screaming, "All right!
 They got the rhythm...
 This is it.
 This is where I come from.
 The origin."